 Girls group mentoring programs can make their spaces safe and welcoming to racialized girls by:

 - Creating a space where girls can voice their experiences and discuss their representation and identity.

 - Utilizing the group to challenge stereotypes through discussion and analysis of the media.

 - Taking part in community and advocacy projects to encourage the media to represent racialized girls better and reflect their diversity.

 - Finding mentors from within their community so that girls can see themselves reflected as leaders in the program.
 This can be particularly valuable for bridging cultural or racial gaps between the girls and staff.

-- Matching girls with diverse ethnicities, countries of origins and family backgrounds can allow for girls to learn more about one another
+- Matching girls with diverse ethnicities, countries of origin, and family backgrounds can allow girls to learn more about one another.

 - Support a strengths-based group culture of acceptance and support.
 Create a safe space for girls to share their feelings and feel validated.
-Reinforce group values from the outset that create this space but also invite girls to come forward with serious issues.
+Reinforce group values that create this space from the outset and invite girls to come forward with serious issues.

 Our girl’s group mentoring programs will create safe spaces girls need to explore, learn, and grow.